ziginfo/OpenStageControl-Layouts/AbletonLiveOSC/README.md

 For many Feedbacks there is a "start_listen" feature which tells Live to send Feedback as soon as there are any changes in the session (for example : Names, Volumes, Mutes, Solo etc etc).
 Most of these "start_listens" are activated automatically, when the O-S-C-Layout goes online.
 Others may be activated manually with the "Sync" Button.
 (Some are not yet available.... as there are so many to include....)

 ---
-I sometimes update some of these Layouts, so  it may be worth to [come back here](https://github.com/ziginfo/OpenStageControl-Layouts/tree/main/AbletonLiveOSC) from time to time, to see if there are any updates (usually notified in the Readme-Files).
+I will update this Layout in the future and add more features to it, so  it may be worth to [come back here](https://github.com/ziginfo/OpenStageControl-Layouts/tree/main/AbletonLiveOSC) from time to time, to see if there are any updates (usually notified in the Readme-Files).
 Please contact me if you have any suggestions, demands or requests and any help is always welcome !!
 Have Fun ...